-This is just a list of the common ones, but I am sure there are a couple that stick out to you.
+This is just a list of the common ones, but I am sure a couple sticks out to you.
 Unfortunately, when it comes to the gut and healing, you must look at all aspects of your life.
-If you nutrition is on point and you do daily exercise (no chronic cardio here!), but you still feel off?
+If your nutrition is on point and you do daily exercise (no chronic cardio here!), you still feel off?
 It is time to look at your stress!

 Stress is one of the main cause out guy dysbiosis and autoimmunity!

-Most importantly, If that sounds like you whether it is trying to get acceptance at your job or be the “perfect” mother take a hard look at yourself.
-I recommend writing this out in a journal or talking to someone you trust as you may surprise yourself on what you say!
+Most importantly, If that sounds like you, whether it is trying to get acceptance at your job or be the “perfect” mother take a hard look at yourself.
+I recommend writing this out in a journal or talking to someone you trust as you may surprise yourself with what you say!

 Here are some tips you can start implementing now!